 Volunteers are an important part of our school community.
 We have a proud tradition of providing a wide variety of high-quality activities for students and families.
 Since many of our activities would not be possible without the involvement of family volunteers, we encourage family members to learn about the many opportunities to get involved in their schools.

 In our ongoing effort to keep our schools safe, we require volunteer parents and community members to apply for criminal background checks provided by the Michigan State Police through their Internet Criminal History Access Tool, or ICHAT.
 All individuals volunteering in our schools must complete a form to have a background check and any response will be kept confidential.
 You must complete a new volunteer consent form each year.
+Check your school’s web page or contact the school secretary for your school’s form.

 Some of the ways you can volunteer are: help or assist in your child’s classroom, be a guest reader, volunteer to help the teacher with centers or classroom preparation, sign up to be a room-parent to help coordinate classroom parties, become active in the school’s Parent Teacher Organization and much more.
 Don’t be afraid to say, “Yes” if someone asks for help!
 There are many hands-on activities and “behind-the-scenes” opportunities to help in numerous ways.
 Many hands make light work.
 Please check with your child’s teacher as to ways you can volunteer and become involved in your child’s school.